 Open Topics: A speaking and listening group.

-You are invited to our one-hour meetings, Mondays noon—1 pm on Zoom.
+You are invited to our one-hour meetings, Mondays, noon—1 pm on Zoom.
 Open Topics charges no dues and requires no membership.

 Purpose: To learn from one another and improve our communication skills—by sharing our experiences, ideas, and areas of knowledge and expertise, in a respectful, social environment.